miltonmcdonald1986/memoir/README.md

 But most of the churches I attended did not talk about repentance as a daily death to the world, a choice that must be made.
 Instead, they seemed to describe it as a natural fruit of coming to know the love of Jesus in your heart.
 The approach was, “Trust him, and the fruit will start to show up.”

 I do not think it was all bad, but there was something incomplete, something missing.
 In my spiritual state at the time, I did not go looking for what that missing piece was.
 I was honestly happy in that judgment-free church.
 I was happy indulging my desires.
 Or at least I thought I was.

+I began to drift, and without any kind of spiritual map or rudder, I drifted toward atheism.
+For a newly graduated college student who wanted to view everything through a rational and naturalistic lens, it felt like a natural direction to take.
+I started reading atheist blogs, watching atheist videos, and immersing myself in atheist culture.

+On the surface, the arguments, along with the ridicule of Christianity and other religions, seemed compelling.
+Many of the beliefs I had grown up with had already fallen away.
+I have already mentioned young-earth creationism, but there were others I had discarded as well.
+As a result, I found myself drawn toward what seemed like the logical conclusion of shedding those beliefs: belief in nothing.